Larry Elliott and Dale Graham founded Paragon NDT & Finishes, Inc..

 Learjet's engineering department was receiving inconsistent inspection results from operators throughout the world making the data useless, so they reached out to Paragon for help.
 Learjet contracted Larry Elliott and Paragon to author the Learjet Non-Destructive Inspection Manual.
 The manual provided very specific and detailed inspection instructions to achieve consistency for NDI facilities around the world.
 This manual, along with training seminars conducted in countries around the world, provided the information necessary for engineering to gain confidence in the inspection process of Learjets worldwide.
 "People know that largely, air travel is safe, but they don't know why.
 We are a part of that process.", said Larry Elliott.

 Larry Elliott re-purposed an old optical prism and, with some slight engineering, he pioneered a way to inspect around the fasteners of acrylic windshields and side windows of aircraft.
-Prior to his invention, X- Ray and Ultrasonic was used but was extremely troublesome, time consuming and costly to adequately inspect those areas.
+Prior to his invention, X-Ray, and Ultrasonic were used but was extremely troublesome, time-consuming and costly to adequately inspect those areas.

 The Paragon mobile lab was designed to facilitate the on-site needs of several technicians and contained all of the equipment necessary for on-site inspections, including x-ray machines and a dark room with a high volume automated film processor.
 The lab allowed the Paragon technicians to travel to our clients across the nation and stay "however long it takes to get the job done."
 The ability to show up at a customer's facility, perform the inspections and provide results prior to departure streamlined the process and gave customers the best possible inspection and turn times, unmatched to this date.